 Jon Bon Jovi pendant made out of Jon’s donated/recycled string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 1 3/4″ and contains a 14mm x 10mm oval blue Swarovski crystal and a 5mm aurora borealis Swarovski crystal.
 Pendant includes a sterling silver disc stamped jbj and comes with a 16, 18 or 20″ sterling silver chain.
-This piece is hand made and takes 6-8 weeks to complete and may vary slightly.
-If you would like a different colored 14mm x 10mm crystal email: email@example.com for crystal choices.
-Crystal colors available: Amethyst, Aurora Boreslis, Jet Black, Topaz.
+As noted in the description – Due to the high demand of the StringsforaCURE® jewelry, your order will take approximately 6 – 8 weeks to complete.
+Each piece is hand made and may vary slightly.
+If you would like a different colored 14mm x 10mm crystal email: firstname.lastname@example.org for crystal choices.

 John Francis Bongiovi Jr was born in New Jersey, and was then raised in nearby Sayreville.
 Both of Jon’s parents – Carol Sharkey and John Sr – were US Marines.

 Jon spent most of his adolescence bunking school to opt for music activities instead and he ended up playing in local bands with friends and his cousin Tony who owned the then famous New York recording studio, the Power Station.
 As a result, his academic records displayed less than spectacular achievements and poor grades.